pollitoconpapass/allocatorPP/README.md

 - Memory Heap v Memory Stack
 - Pass by value, by reference, by address (pointer)

+## Aclarations
+I use Visual Studio Code in a Windows machine.
+So I run the scripts by compiling it with `gcc compiler`.

 ## References

 Some Media references you can check are: